…by Jonas E. Alexis

 Bruce Cumings, “This Is What’s Really Behind North Korea’s Nuclear Provocations,” The Nation, March 23, 2017.
 Cumings and other scholars have addressed this issue fully back in 2006.
 Bruce Cumings and Ervand Abrahamian, Inventing the Axis of Evil: The Truth About North Korea, Iran, And Syria (New York: The New Press, 2006).

-Posted by Jonas E. Alexis on April 19, 2017, With 6748 Reads Filed under World.
+Posted by Jonas E. Alexis on April 19, 2017, With 7066 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.